uvacobi/scribe/06-hmm.md

 ![Hidden Markov Model to predict weather](figs/weather-hmm.png)

 ## Computational problems with HMMs
-There are many computational prolems with HMMs.
+There are many computational problems with HMMs.
 Below are just a few.
-In general, they involve the use of dynamic programming and gradient descent while solving for maximum liklihood of a certain sequence of states given observations.
-Often times, the probabilties in these algorithms are represented in **log space** to make it easier to work with the math while preventing **underflow** errors at the CPU level (numbers way too small for a computer to handle).
+In general, they involve the use of dynamic programming and gradient descent while solving for the maximum likelihood of a certain sequence of states given observations.
+Oftentimes, the probabilities in these algorithms are represented in **log space** to make it easier to work with the math while preventing **underflow** errors at the CPU level (numbers way too small for a computer to handle).

 ### Decoding problem :
 Given the HMM M=(A,B,$\pi$), and an observation sequence $O$ calculate the most likely sequence of states that produced $O$.
 This is commonly solved using the [Viterbi Algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm)and involves the application of dynamic programming to recurse through a state matrix and for obtaining the maximum *a posteriori* probability estimate of the most likely sequence of hidden states—called the Viterbi path—that results in a sequence of observed events, especially in the context of Markov information sources and hidden Markov models (HMM)